-This work plan provides an overview for the construction of SWRP (Southeast Water Reliability Project) by the Central Basin Municipal Water District (Central Basin).
-The updated project consists of an 11.4 mile transmission pipeline that will run from the City of Pico Rivera to the City of Vernon.
-The pipeline will primarily utilize recycled water from the County Sanitation Districts of Los Angeles County San Jose Creek Water Reclamation Plant.
-SWRP will complete Central Basin's recycled water transmission system by connecting the existing Rio Hondo and Century area pipelines across the northern portion of the service area.
+Phase 2 - Design of approximately 4.5 miles of transmission pipeline that will run from the City of Montebello to the City of Vernon.
+Phase 2 would complete Central Basin's recycled water transmission system by connecting the existing Rio Hondo and Century area pipelines across the northern portion of the service area.
 This "loop" will increase available flow and pressure in many areas of the entire distribution system that are currently not adequately served as well as provide recycled water to new customers in the Cities of Pico Rivera, Montebello, Vernon, Los Angeles, County Unincorporated East Los Angeles, Upper San Gabriel Valley Municipal Water District and San Gabriel Valley Municipal Water District.